jasonwebb/2d-space-colonization-experiments/README.md

 #### Open venation:

-* Associate each auxin source with the single closest vein segment within a pre-defined attraction distance.
+* Associate each attractor with the single closest node within a pre-defined attraction distance.
-* For each vein segment that is associated with at least one auxin source, calculate the average direction towards them as a normalized vector and generate a new vein segment that extends in that direction at a pre-defined segment length (by scaling the normalized direction vector by that length).
+* For each node that is associated with at least one attractor, calculate the average direction towards them as a normalized vector and generate a new node that extends in that direction at a pre-defined segment length (by scaling the normalized direction vector by that length).
-* Remove any auxin sources that have vein segments within a pre-defined kill distance around it.
+* Remove any attractors that have nodes within a pre-defined kill distance around it.

 #### Closed venation:

-* Associate each auxin source with all of the vein segments that are both within a pre-defined attraction distance and within the source's relative neighborhood.
+* Associate each attractor with all of the nodes that are both within a pre-defined attraction distance and within the attractor's relative neighborhood.
-* For each vein segment that is associated with at least one auxin source, calculate the average direction towards them as a normalized vector and generate a new vein segment that extends in that direction at a pre-defined segment length (by scaling the normalized direction vector by that length).
+* For each node that is associated with at least one attractor, calculate the average direction towards them as a normalized vector and generate a new node that extends in that direction at a pre-defined segment length (by scaling the normalized direction vector by that length).
-* Remove any auxin sources that have been reached by all of their associated vein segments.
+* Remove any attractors that have been reached by all of their associated nodes.

 #### Auxin flux canalization:
 This is a process by which veins become thicker as they grow longer.
 The longer a vein gets, the more auxin flows through it ("flux"), causing veins to progressively thicken from their tips to their roots.
 "Canalization" references the process by which "canals" of water form.

-* Give each vein segment a uniform default thickness to start with.
+* Give each branch segment a uniform default thickness to start with.
-* Beginning at each terminal vein segment (that is, segments with no child segments), traverse "upwards" through each parent vein segment, adding their child vein segment thickness to their own until you reach a root vein segment (a segment with no parent segment).
+* Beginning at each terminal node (that is, segments with no child segments), traverse "upwards" through each parent node, adding their child node thickness to their own until you reach a root node (a segment with no parent segment).

 ## Features